 Studio photographers will appreciate that the Nikon D750 (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5300 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the D5300 and D750 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Nikon D750 Manual.

 So what is the bottom line?
 Is the Nikon D5300 better than the Nikon D750 or vice versa?
 The listing below highlights the relative strengths of the two models.